 The Ministry of Education released the 2009 Revised National Curriculum to deal with Korea's continuously evolving national and social needs.
 Students in the target grade level of ICILS 2018 learned under the 2009 Revised National Curriculum.
 These students can learn CIL and CT as a separate subject, Informatics, in middle school.
 The Informatics curriculum focuses on understanding the basic concepts and principles of computer science and fostering the ability to solve various problems in real life with CT.
-However, because it is an optional subject, there are schools that teach Informatics and schools that do not.
-Currently, the 2015 Revised Curriculum is being introduced, and Informatics will be changed from an elective to a compulsory subject in middle school.
+However, because it is an optional subject, there are schools that teach Informatics will be changed from an elective to a compulsory subject in middle school.
 At the target grade, student achievement levels are evaluated in most schools using various assessment tools and methods.
 Students are evaluated at the end of each semester by a teacher.
 The Korea Education and Research Information Service assessment of digital literacy monitors ICT literacy of Korean elementary and middle school students at the national level.